pyOpenSci/lessons/contribute-open-source/social-open-source.md

 ---

-## 2️⃣ Start Small and Contribute Sustainably
+### 2️⃣ Start small and contribute sustainably

-Contributing should not be overwhelming and should be sustainable.
-Starting with small contributions will help you build confidence and credibility while keeping contributions manageable.

-### <i class="fa-solid fa-user-check" style="color: #81c0aa;"></i> Making contributing less intimidating
+Contributing should be sustainable, not overwhelming. **Starting small** helps you build confidence, keep efforts manageable, and establish credibility with maintainers.
+Even minor contributions add up over time and can lead to greater opportunities.

 - **Start small to build confidence.**
   - First contributions don’t have to be big—**fixing typos or improving docs** is a great start.
 Just make sure that the project that you're contributing to welcomes these types of contributions before starting one!
   - These small changes **help the project** and **show maintainers that you’re engaged**.
   - If the project you are looking to contribute to has **good first issues**, these are an excellent way to get started.
 Those are issues the maintainers marked as being good for onboarding; find them by filtering for that label in the Issues section.

+#### <i class="fa-solid fa-user-check" style="color: #81c0aa;"></i> Start small

+- **Begin with small, manageable contributions.**
+  - **Fixing typos, improving documentation, or tackling minor issues** are great first steps.
+Just be sure that the project **welcomes small contributions** before starting one.

+#### <i class="fa-solid fa-cubes" style="color: #81c0aa;"></i> Follow through and build credibility

+* **Be consistent and follow through** helps you build trust with the maintainer team.
+  - As maintainers recognize your efforts, **they may also review your work more quickly**.

-- **Contributions add up over time.**
+* **Contributions add up over time.**
-  - Even small contributions build credibility—once maintainers recognize you, they will likely review your work faster.
+  - Even small contributions build credibility.
+And they will help you build skills and confidence needed to contribute more in the future
-  -

-## 3️⃣ Build trust through transparent collaboration
+### 3️⃣ Build trust through transparent collaboration

+Trust helps your contributions get reviewed and merged faster and builds on top of thoughtful engagement.
+Through trust, you can communicate to maintainers that you are a reliable contributor.

 Trust is the foundation of all collaboration—especially in open source, where maintainers may not know you yet.
 Since your **first impression happens through issues, PRs, and comments**, it’s important to show that you’re **thoughtful, respectful, and mindful of the maintainers’ time**.

-### <i class="fa-solid fa-user-plus"></i> How contributors can build trust
+### <i class="fa-solid fa-user-plus" style="color: #81c0aa;"></i> How contributors can build trust

 - **Introduce yourself when commenting on an issue.**
   - A quick hello makes it easier to start contributing.